This very special tour package will give you a full tour of Iceland with a night in Reykjavík before and after your 6 days Around Iceland Adventure.

 Today we will explore North Iceland.
 Our journey from Egilsstaðir will take us through the wilderness area around Möðrudalur, the highest inhabited place in Iceland at 469 m, this farming community is now host to the highest coffee house in the land.
 Our first destination is Dettifoss waterfall, these falls have the most powerful flow rate in Europe.
 Believe us, this roaring torrent is truly awesome – you really will feel humbled by the power of Icelandic nature.
 Your next attraction, the mystical landscapes around Lake Mývatn, has an altogether different character.
 The scenery will keep getting more surreal!
 We are heading to the steaming lunar landscapes and bubbling technicolor mud pots at the Námaskarð geothermal area.
 The steaming fumaroles and sizzling hot springs waft clouds of steam across these other-worldly vistas.
 There are more extraordinary scenes to come when we take you to see the Hverfjall crater and the unbelievable Dimmuborgir lava formations, known as the Dark Castles!

 Now for some relaxation!
 Mývatn Nature Baths, the Icelandic name for these baths is Jarðbóðin – unsurprisingly, the hot water comes straight up out of the earth.
-Bathe in the mineral rich alkaline water (36 – 40 C), the entrance fee can be paid when booking or on site.
-Or you could take a stroll to enjoy the wonderful views and take a break in the cafeteria.
-Goðafoss, a dreamy crescent shaped waterfall, is our last stop before we continue to Eyjafjörður, the longest fjord in Iceland, rimmed by high mountains.
-Your accommodation will be at a country
+Bathe in the mineral-rich alkaline water (36 – 40 C), the entrance fee can be paid when booking or on site.
+Bathing is an optional extra activity but we highly recommend you book it beforehand to reserve your spot!
+Otherwise, you could take a stroll to enjoy the wonderful views and take a break in the cafeteria.
+Goðafoss, a dreamy crescent-shaped waterfall, is our last stop before we continue to Eyjafjörður, the longest fjord in Iceland, rimmed by high mountains.
+Your accommodation will be at a country hotel.

 - Dettifoss Waterfall